how to pass values

 AssertionError: None != 'I received: None'

-• I copy the string from the terminal, paste it in the return statement to match the expectation of the test
+• I copy the string from the terminal and paste it in the return statement to match the expectation of the test

 AssertionError: 'I received: None' != 'I received: 1234'